Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

 For the purposes of our semi-analytic model, we retain the parameters of the original \cite{Walker1995} model and leave many unchanged in Table \ref{tab:matparam}.

-Except for the yield values $Y$, the modifications to the tungsten properties were made so that the analytic model was consistent with the ALE3D hydro-code model.
+Except for the yield values $Y$, the modifications to the tungsten properties were made so that the analytic model was consistent with the ALE3D hydro-simulation model.
 For the tungsten yield, we borrow a value determined previously \cite{Chocron2003}, leaving us only a single parameter to tune for the target strength.
 To affect that tuning and provide a reference impact scenario, we employ the projectile velocity and geometry used in the development of the original half-space model \cite{Walker1995}.
 This hemispherical headed projectile has a length-to-diameter ratio of 10, with a total length of 8.17 cm (0.817 cm diameter).
 The results shown in Figure~\ref{fig:basetune} demonstrate our final target yield value of 1.5 GPa.
-This family of parameters is used for all analytic models throughout this work regardless of the specific impact scenarios being considered.
+This family of parameters is used for all analytic models throughout this work regardless of the specific impact scenarios being considered, with specified modifications allowed for our experimental comparison.

 The red curve demonstrates our ability to recover the performance of the original model for impact into an infinite half-space.
 Within the next subsection we will modify the initial conditions for this impact, which are shown in blue.
 As the updated model performs with only a slight difference over the length of the penetration no modification to the tuning is considered.